Chair of the Department of Music & Drama, Professor of Music

 Dr. Youngblood has been principal flutist and a featured soloist of the Wichita Falls Symphony Orchestra since 1980, and was soloist in a performance of David Amram’s new concerto Giants of the Night in 2004 with the composer conducting.
-An active recitalist, she has been a featured performer at conventions of the National Flute Association in Anaheim, Atlanta, Las Vegas, Charlotte and Pittsburgh, the Texas Music Educators Association (2001, 2002, 2003, 2007, 2010) and the National Association of College Wind and Percussion Instructors.
+She also recently performed Lowell Liebermann's Flute Concerto with the WFSO.
+An active recitalist, she has been a featured performer at conventions of the National Flute Association in New Orleans, Anaheim, Atlanta, Las Vegas, Charlotte and Pittsburgh, the Texas Music Educators Association (2001, 2002, 2003, 2007, 2010) and the National Association of College Wind and Percussion Instructors.
 She is also a founding member of the resident performing ensemble Zephyr Winds.

 As a researcher, Dr. Youngblood is dedicated to the discovery and performance of new or seldom-performed works for flute and flute choir.
 Recent solo recitals have included “A New Light!
 A Century of Progress for Female Composers of Flute Music,” and another program comprised entirely of works that had been published for not more than three years.

 Dr. Youngblood is an active member of the National Flute Association, which she currently serves as Professional Flute Choir Coordinator, and the Texas Flute Society.
 In addition, she has served as the organist/choir director for St. David of Wales Episcopal Church, Denton, since 1975.

 MU 2001, 2002, 4001, 4002 Woodwinds (Flute)

 MU 5581 Chamber Music (Flute Choir)

 MU 5553, 5563 Music Literature I, II (Flute)